OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-install/install.md

 TSTool requires minimal configuration after installation.
 This section describes TSTool configuration files that can be customized for a system.
 Configuration is specified by installation files for each TSTool installation.
-As of TSTool version 11.09.00, user configuration files are also saved in the user's `.tstool` folder, which allows overriding the installation files configuration files.
+As of TSTool version 11.09.00, user configuration files are saved in the user's `.tstool` folder, which allows overriding the installation files configuration files.

 ### TSTool Configuration File ###